zama-ai/blockchain-wallet-exporter/README.md

 - **Minimalistic Design**: Focused on essential functionalities to keep the tool lightweight.
 - **Multi-Blockchain Support**: Currently supports Cosmos and Ethereum blockchains.
 - **Concurrent Balance Retrieval**: Utilizes a worker pool to fetch balances for multiple wallets concurrently.
-- **Flexible Unit Selection**: Allows balance retrieval in different units (e.g., wei or eth for Ethereum, ucosm for Cosmos).
+- **Flexible Unit Selection**: Allows balance retrieval in different units (e.g., wei, gwei, eth for Ethereum, and ucosm, cosm for Cosmos).
 - **Prometheus Integration**: Exports metrics in a format compatible with Prometheus.
 - **Manual Wallet Configuration**: Wallets need to be manually configured as auto-discovery is not supported.